jaredkrinke/100-languages/README.md

 # 100 Programming Languages
 This repository tracked a [misguided quest to write code in 100 different programming languages](https://log.schemescape.com/posts/programming-languages/100-languages.html), specifically by solving the first 100 [Project Euler](https://projecteuler.net/) problems, using a different--and, ideally, new to me--language for each problem.

-Note: One goal in sharing this code is to raise awareness of less common programming languages.
-My understanding is that educational sharing of methods and solutions for (only!) the first 100 Project Euler problems is currently allowed. **Spoiler alert!**
+Note: my understanding is that educational sharing of methods and solutions for (only!) the first 100 Project Euler problems is currently allowed. **Spoiler alert!**

+## Suggest Improvements
+Most of these languages were new to me, so my solutions aren't always the best examples (esp. the Julia one).
+If you're experienced with one of these languages and are willing to share a more idiomatic solution, open a pull request!
+I'll leave the PR open (so it's clear it's not *my* code) and link it in the table below.

-## Progress
+## The List
+**(PR)** indicates someone has shared a more idiomatic solution in a pull request.

 | # | Problem | Language | Solution |
 |--:|---|---|---|